Contrast-Security-OSS/docs/content/user/ui/overview/Basic-quick-start-guide.md

 ## Set Up Environments

-Compare the differences across environments as code travels.
-Click into your application.
-Contrast set up a shell for you to designate servers.
-Once that’s in place, Contrast can get busy finding weaknesses.
+In the Servers page, compare the differences across Development, QA and Production environments as code travels.
+Click into your application and track vulnerabilities across servers.
+Contrast set up a shell for you to designate servers; once that’s in place, Contrast can get busy finding weaknesses.

 ## Discover Vulnerabilities

-Go to the Vulnerabilities tab in the Application page to get a list of all vulnerabilities discovered.
+Go to the Vulnerabilities tab in the application's page to get a list of all vulnerabilities discovered.
 Then track, share and get remediation guidance for each one.

 ### How vulnerabilities work